jennadar/5G-Core-Implementation-Using-Slicing/README.md

 running and stopping the required as mentioned above

-So the wireshark traces of PFCP association between SMF2 and UPF2 is given below
+So the wireshark traces of the PFCP association between SMF2 and UPF2 are given below

 ![image](https://github.com/FRA-UAS/mobcomwise23-24-team_gen5_designers/blob/main/Figures/Open5gs/WT-between-SMF2-n-UPF2.png)